Gui1111RIbeiro/App_Receitas/README.md

 - `Feature 1`: icon image
 - `Feature 2`: split screen
 - `Feature 3`: compatible for both devices IOS and Android
-- `Feature 4`: look of the calc is similar to the mac calculator
-- `Feature 5`: bottons to execute the math operations

 # ▶ Run the Project